johannegg/Project-2---IT2810/README.md

 Since both regular E2E-tests and API-tests are implemented using Cypress, they can be ran the same way.
 In order for them to work, both backend and frontend have to be ran locally, because they run the tests on localhost.

-First, you need to .... noe med main.tsx bare tror jeg
+First, you need to run both frontend and backend.
+Open one terminal and run:
+`cd prosjekt2/frontend`
+`npm install`
+`npm run dev`
+And then open a new terminal and run:
+`cd prosjekt2/backend`
+`npm install`
+`cd e2e`
+`cd ..`
+`npx ts-node src/index.ts`

-Navigate into the correct folder by using cd prosjekt2/backend/e2e and then npx cypress open.
+Navigate into the correct folder by using `cd prosjekt2/backend/e2e` and then `npx cypress open`.
 A popupwindow will show up.
-Here you should choose *E2E Testing* and then *Start E2E Testing in Chrome*.
+Here you should choose **E2E Testing** and then **Start E2E Testing in Chrome**.
 From here you can choose which tests (”specs”) to run.
 The tests inside the folder called api are the API-tests, and the rest are regular E2E-tests.
 Read more on the tests [here](prosjekt2/backend/e2e/README.md).

 ## Database